mweel1/usa_high_level/vehicle-technology-act/index.md

 - Provide AI bugs from driver assisted technologies to improve roadway design
 - Provide road condition information for example a pot hole that jolts the vehicle where it can be distributed to municipalities for repair.
 - Receive "hot" plates where video systems could provide locations of vehicles when scene by cameras
+- Provide the location of an intoxicated driver that might be hard breaking, via the [Highway Patrol](/highway-patrol) API.